Commonwealth of Australia vs Federal Republic of Germany

 Frequently asked questions

-Is it easier to migrate to Commonwealth of Australia or Federal Republic of Germany?
+Which country has an easier skilled-migration route, Commonwealth of Australia or Federal Republic of Germany?+